osaukh/mobile_computing_lab/WS04__OnDevice_TransferLearning.md

 Training can require a non-trivial number of data samples which is hard to get on-device.
 Training a deep network from scratch can take days on the cloud so it's not suitable on device.
 Instead of training a whole new model from scratch, we can retrain an already trained model to adapt to a similar problem through transfer learning.

 Transfer learning involves using a pre-trained model for one “data-rich” task and retraining a part of its layers (typically the last ones) to solve another, “data-poor” task.
 This is usually done by re-training only the last few layers (the head) of a neural network.
 The remaining layers are frozen and not updated.
 This is how the knowledge learned by on a data-rich task is transfered.
-Below you can how the head of a neural network on the left is cut off and replaced by a new head to be trained, while the bottom part of the network remains unchanged.
+Below you can see how the head of a neural network on the left is replaced by a new head, while the bottom part of the network remains unchanged.

 <img src="https://miro.medium.com/max/1400/1*Bi-_rpBbfhVAz6gi1uIRnw.png" width="800">